History of the Los Angeles Lakers: 1958–1968: Baylor and West duo – Move to Los Angeles and Celtics rivalry

 The new Los Angeles Lakers, behind Baylor's 34.8 points per game and 19.8 rebounds per game, improved on the previous year's results before losing once more to the Hawks in the Western Conference Finals.
 The duo of Baylor and West proved to be lethal and they both finished among the NBA's top 10 scorers for the next four years.
 Baylor was called to active military duty during the 1961–62 season following the Berlin crisis and was only available on weekends.
 Nevertheless, Baylor and West went on to average 38.3 and 30.8 points per game respectively during the regular season.
-The Lakers were able to pull together and make the NBA Finals, only to lose in heartbreaking fashion to a now-dominant Celtics team.
+The Lakers were able to pull together and make the NBA Finals, only to lose heartbreakingly to a now dominant Celtics team.
 Baylor set a record for most points scored in a playoff game with 61, which stood for 25 years and is still an NBA Finals and regulation game record.
 The Celtics defeated the Lakers twice more in the Finals over the next three years.

 September 1965 saw another team upheaval when Short sold the team to Canadian-American entrepreneur Jack Kent Cooke for $5 million.
 Also, rookie Gail Goodrich joined the team.

 On November 20 of that year, the Lakers played the San Francisco Warriors in Las Vegas.
 The game was notable because Chick Hearn was not present to announce it.
 He had gone to Fayetteville, Arkansas to announce a college football game, and inclement weather had prevented his flight from being able to leave in time for him to make it to Las Vegas for the Lakers game.
 It was only the second game he had missed for the Lakers since starting with the team in 1961.
 It was also the last game he would miss for the next 36 years.
 Beginning on November 21, 1965, Hearn announced the next 3,338 consecutive Laker regular season and playoff games.
 As for the team that season, the Lakers would find themselves in the Finals once again in 1966, promptly losing to the Celtics once again.